Lumiera

 Sa 07 Jan 2012 21:49:09 CET <prg@ichthyostega.de>

-Note Lumiera Forward Iterators can be made to work together with the range for loop, as introduced with C++11.
+Note Lumiera Forward Iterators can be made to work together conveniently with the »Range-for Loop«, as introduced with C++11.
 The preferred solution is to define the necessary free functions begin and end for ADL.
 This is best done on a per implementation base.
-We consider a generic solution not worth the effort

 • but if you apply the range-for construct on a given iterator, you can do so only once.
 There is no way to reset that iterator, other than obtaining a new one.